 Once you configure an ACL, you must assign the ACL to the appropriate ports.
 Each port can accept multiple ACLs, and each ACL can be applied for multiple ports.
-ACLs can be assigned individually.
+ACLs can be assigned individually, or in groups.

 To assign an individual ACLs to a port, use the following IP Interface Mode commands: